hawkticehurst/create/README.md

 # Create CLI

-A tiny CLI for creating boilerplate software projects.
+A tiny CLI for creating new software projects using both popular and custom boilerplates.

 ## Command Usage
 ```